3 Oct 2018

 Loughborough University staff and students are supporting national Parents in Sport Week, which runs until October 7.

 The aim of the week, an initiative established by the Child Protection in Sport Unit (CPSU) in 2016, is to encourage sports organisations and clubs to recognise and promote the positive and important role parents play in helping children reach their full potential.

 Organisations are invited to work with parents to reflect on the demands they’re encountering and identify strategies to manage these demands.
 In addition, sports are encouraged to show they value parental input and are grateful for what parents can do.

 To support the week the University’s National Centre for Sport and Exercise Medicine East Midlands (NCSEM East Midlands) has produced a series of videos featuring expert advice from Loughborough’s School of Sport, Exercise and Health Sciences (SSEHS) academics:

-- Professor Chris Harwood discusses how parents can support the psychological development of their children through his 5Cs framework.
+Professor Chris Harwood introduces Parents in Sport Week and discusses how parents can support the psychological development of their children.

-- Dr Karl Steptoe’s video looks at how parents can help influence the psychology of their children and the role they play helping them meet the demands of elite sport.
+- Dr Karl Steptoe’s video discusses how parents can best support their children in the elite sport environment.

-- Drs Emma Haycraft, Natalie Pearson and Lauren Sherar focus on the KidsFirst project, which is aiming to reduce children’s screen time and how to be more active as a family.
+- Drs Emma Haycraft, Natalie Pearson and Lauren Sherar focus on the KidsFirst project, which aims to help children and their families to reduce their screen time.

 All the videos can be viewed at www.ncsem.org.uk/parentsinsport.